Sending a Letter

 To keep our facilities secure and your incarcerated loved ones safe, there are several restrictions on letters:

-- All mail is opened and reviewed by facility staff before being given to the inmate.
+- All mail is opened and reviewed by facility staff before being given to the AIC.

 - Envelopes cannot be more than ¼ inch thick.